gamell/markpress/README.md

 -------------------------------
 ## Todo

-- Improve style for:
+- Improve style for links
-  - Ordered lists
-  - links
+- Embed remote resources using Base64 encoding
 - Unit tests
 - Allow to define slide-specific CSS
 - `custom-styles` option to use your own CSS / Less files